chalkdotcom/style-guide/coffeescript/README.md

 print inspect value

 new Tag(new Value(a, b), new Arg(c))

+# Special case.
+Always include brackets for get and set, for consistency and readability.
+# Since there are few brackets in general, this makes it easy to pick out gets and sets from other method calls
+@model.get('property_a')
+@model.get('user_profile').get('name')
 ```

 You will sometimes see parentheses used to group functions (instead of being used to group function parameters).
 Examples of using this style (hereafter referred to as the "function grouping style"):